leafeye/lunchmoney-mcp-server/README.md

 # Lunchmoney MCP Server

-A Model Context Protocol (MCP) server that lets you interact with your [Lunchmoney](https://lunchmoney.app) transactions through Claude and other AI assistants.
+A Model Context Protocol (MCP) server that lets you interact with your [Lunchmoney](https://lunchmoney.app) transactions and budgets through Claude and other AI assistants.

 ## Features

-This server provides three main tools:
+This server provides four main tools:

 1. **get-recent-transactions**: View your recent transactions from the past N days
 2. **search-transactions**: Search transactions by keyword in payee names or notes
 3. **get-category-spending**: Analyze spending in specific categories
+4. **get-budget-summary**: Get detailed budget information including spending, remaining amounts, and recurring items

 ## Installation